AJ-2504/Demo/README.md

 # Demo
 Demo of git and github.
+Let's learn how to use git and github.